 We did not audit the financial statements of The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, which are presented as non-governmental discretely presented component units.
-The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation which represent 100% of total asset and 100% total revenues of the aggregate non-governmental discretely presented component units as of June 30, 2023.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinions, insofar as it relates to the amounts included for The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, are based solely on the report of the other auditors.
+The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation represent 100% of total assets and 100% of total revenues of the aggregate non-governmental discretely presented component units.
+Those statements were audited by another auditor whose reports have been furnished to us, and our opinions, insofar as they relate to the amounts included for The Citadel Foundation, The Citadel Brigadier Foundation, and The Citadel Real Estate Foundation, are based solely on the reports of the other auditor.